 - Use large NTFS cluster sizes, such as 64K.

-- Do not use drive compression of any kind.
+- Do not use drive compression or encryption of any kind.

 - Defragment all drives regularly, including from within the virtual machine operating system

 - Use fixed sized VHDs with plenty of free space for the VM operating system